Choosing the Right Tradespeople

 Tradesman using a circular saw to cut new flooring.

-• Beware – The VAT free ‘deal’, ask them why and how.
+• Offer a “VAT-free” deal — ask why and how.

 A tradesman fitting a flood door.